And Other Products That Contain Ethylene or Diethylene Glycol

 Ron Hines DVM PhD

-It is now illegal to sell non-bittered antifreeze in the USA. (ref) That does not mean that all non-bittered antifreeze is off the shelf and not lying around in the garage, yard or somewhere automobiles are stored and serviced.
-So remain cautious with your pets. (looking at Prestone® antifreeze 50-50 in mid 2018, it still contains ethylene glycol and an ingestion hazard warning. (ref)
+It is now illegal to sell non-bittered antifreeze in the USA.
+That does not mean that all non-bittered antifreeze is always off the shelf or not lying around in somebody’s garage, yard or places where automobiles are stored and serviced.
+So remain cautious with your pets.

-Don’t confuse toxic ethylene glycol with the common food additive, propylene glycol .
-Propylene glycol, as generally used, is safe, other than in cats where larger amounts might be toxic as well. (ref)
+Please don’t confuse toxic ethylene glycol with the common food additive, propylene glycol .
+Propylene glycol, as it is generally used is safe.
+However in cats substantial amounts of propylene glycol are toxic as well. ( read here )

-Since 1927, when Prestone™ first popularized non-alcohol automotive radiator coolants, ethylene glycol (EG), its active ingredient (ref), has been the most common cause of serious accidental poisoning of dogs and cats.
+Since 1927, when Prestone™ first popularized non-alcohol automotive radiator coolants, ethylene glycol (EG), its active ingredient, has been the most common cause of serious accidental poisoning of dogs and cats and a serious one in children as well.

-Over the years, EG and rodent baits have accounted for about equal numbers of cases; but while most pets that eat rat or mouse poison survive, most that consume ethylene glycol products do not.
+Over the years, ethylene glycol and rodent baits have accounted for about equal numbers of cases; but while most pets that eat rat or mouse poison survive, most that consume substantial amounts of ethylene glycol products do not.
 That is because the symptoms of rodent bait consumption are quite distinctive and veterinarians have very effective antidotes for these (Warfarin™-like anticoagulant) products that can be given after the bait was consumed.

 But the early signs of ethylene glycol poisoning are vague and non-specific.
 So it is very hard for veterinarians to reach the diagnosis within the 3-8 hour window when antidotes would help your pet most.
 After that, when a substantial amount of ethylene glycol was consumed, irreversible damage to your pet’s kidneys has most likely occurred.